-The Ministry of Innovation and Technology is responsible for the management of vocational training and adult education (AL); Since 2019, this also includes higher education vocational training curricula.
-Coordination and implementation of the policy is ensured by the National Vocational and Adult Education Office and (since 2019) the Innovative Training Support Center.
-The social partners develop vocational training policy through participation in advisory bodies such as regional Chambers of Commerce.
-Education and training providers, chambers, employers, and trade unions are developing proposals to adapt vocational training programs and qualifications to labour market needs.
-The Chamber of Commerce and Industry is responsible for the registration and certification of apprenticeships (UNESCO 2021).
+The Ministry for Innovation and Technology, is responsible for the governance of VET and adult learning (AL); as of 2019 this includes vocational qualification curricula in higher education.
+Coordination and policy implementation is ensured by the National Office for VET and Adult Learning and (since 2019) by the Innovative Training Support Centre.
+Social partners shape VET policy through participation in advisory bodies.
+The VET Innovation Council (a discussion forum for education and training providers, chambers, employers and trade unions) and sector skills councils shape proposals for aligning VET programmes and qualifications with labour market needs.
+The Chamber of Commerce and Industry is responsible for the registration and attestation of apprenticeship placements.